🎁 New traders: 100% Deposit Match up to $500 · 0% fees · instant USDC payoutsClaim it →

 How do I know if my edge is real or just lucky?

-Monitor your Brier score (a standard accuracy metric) across a minimum of 50 forecasts where you identified edge.
-Sustained outperformance relative to market consensus indicates legitimate skill rather than chance.
+Document your Brier score across a minimum of 50 forecasts where you believed you possessed edge.
+Sustained outperformance relative to market odds demonstrates authentic edge.

 How quickly does market mispricing correct?